KeertiVijapur/multi-source-data-extractor/README.md

-# Multi-Source Data Extraction Engine
+# Multi-Source Data Extractor

-This repository now implements Problem Statement 1 from the internship brief: a modular engine that collects information from heterogeneous sources, normalizes it into a training-ready schema, and exports reproducible CSV and JSON files using open-source tools only.

-## Problem alignment

-The project supports these source types:
-- websites (`.html`, `.htm`, and live `http/https` URLs)
+## What this project does

+This project can:
+- detect the type of input source
+- extract text/data from multiple source formats
+- handle structured and unstructured inputs
+- normalize the extracted content into one common schema
+- store the final output in CSV and JSON format
+- generate a diagnostics file for warnings and errors

+## Supported source types

+The current version supports:
+- website pages (`html`, `htm`, and URL input)
-- PDFs
+- PDF files
 - CSV files
-- spreadsheets (`.xlsx`, `.xls`)
+- Excel files (`xlsx`, `xls`)
-- SQLite databases (`.db`, `.sqlite`, `.sqlite3`)
+- SQLite databases

-For every extracted item, the system preserves provenance and converts content into one compact format suitable for downstream LLM training or fine-tuning workflows.

-## What the system does

-1. Detects source type from a file path or URL.
-2. Uses a dedicated extractor for each source family.
-3. Handles mixed structured and unstructured content.
-4. Normalizes output into a shared schema.
-5. Logs warnings and errors instead of failing the whole batch.
-6. Exports clean records to CSV and JSON.
-7. Exports diagnostics separately for debugging and QA.

-## Normalized schema

-Each output row contains:
+## Tech stack used

-- `record_id`
+- Python
-- `source_name`
+- Pandas
-- `source_type`
+- BeautifulSoup
-- `source_location`
+- Requests
-- `title`
+- PyPDF
-- `content`
+- OpenPyXL
-- `normalized_text`
+- Streamlit
-- `metadata_json`
+- ReportLab

-This keeps the exported data simple enough for model training while still preserving detailed metadata for auditability.

 ## Project structure